Comedian Siddharth Sagar REVEALS He Was Given Wrong Medicines, Thrown Into Mental Asylum & Tortured!

 - Sumona Chakravarti Aka Mrs Bittu's Happy Birthday!

-Recently, the reports of comedian Siddharth Sagar missing, spread like a wild fire.
+Recently, the reports of comedian Siddharth Sagar going missing, spread like a wild fire.
 The news came into the fore after his friend shared a post on Facebook.
 Later, Siddharth shared a video, revealing that he is fine and would organise a press conference to answer all the queries.

 On Sunday (April 1), Siddharth had called a press conference.
 The comedian revealed as to what all he went through in a past few months.